First Midwest Bank Midwest Checking Review

 |ATM Fee: Out-of-Network

-What features and perks does First Midwest Bank Midwest Checking offer?
+What features and perks does First Midwest Bank checking account offer?

 This account includes the following features:

-- Free Bill Pay - Bill Pay allows you to pay bills easily from your account.
+- Online Bill Pay - Online Bill Pay allows you to pay bills easily from your account.

-- Mobile Banking Services - First Midwest Bank Midwest Checking allows you to manage your money online.
-This includes depositing checks in your account with your smartphone.
+- Mobile Banking Services - First Midwest Bank checking account allows you to manage your money online or with a mobile app.
+This includes depositing checks in your account with a mobile app on your smartphone.

 - Nationwide ATM network - Conveniently transact at a nearby ATM.